zbirenbaum/SealFaceRecognition/README.md

 4. Checking for the latest version of the software by running `git pull`
 5. If you need to upload new data, check step 3 of Setting up SEALNET for new user.
 6. Activate your virtual environment by running `source ./py37/bin/activate`.
-When you are done with the virtual environment, run `deactivate`.
-7. Stop the aws instance by visiting http://hpc-aws-launcher.colgate.edu/ and clicking stop.

 # Training SEALNET